laurajanegraham/recreation_scaling/06_MENE_Models.md

 ![](06_MENE_Models_files/figure-markdown_github/unnamed-chunk-1-1.png)

 Explanatory power of the model increases greatly between 1km and 5km resolutions (with increasing explanatory power as resolution increases, as to be expected).
+Might be best to drop the 1km model.

 What about the relative importances?

+NB This plot shows the proportion of variance explained by each variable of the total variance explained.
+It's greater than 1 because there are shared explained variances

 ``` r
 ggplot(mod_stats, aes(x = resolution, y = Total/D2, fill = variable)) +